 Expansion of the Dystonia Research Portfolio at National Institutes of Health

-Over recent years Congress has been working to establish an approval pathway for follow-on or generic biologic products at the Food and Drug Administration (FDA) (botulinum toxin is a biologic).
+Over past years Congress has been working to establish an approval pathway for follow-on or generic biologic products at the Food and Drug Administration (FDA) (botulinum toxin is a biologic).
 Dystonia advocates educated their legislators about the potential dangers of poorly regulated toxic products and encouraged them to adopt an approval pathway with significant patient safety provisions.
 Congress responded in 2010 by establishing a follow-on biologics approval pathway at FDA that includes strict patient safety standards.

 Genetic Information Nondiscrimination Act

 In 2008 Congress passed, and the president signed, the Genetic Information Nondiscrimination Act (P.L.
 110-223).
 GINA, for short, is a critical piece of civil rights legislation that encourages individuals to better manage their health by undergoing testing to learn of predispositions to, or the development of, certain genetic conditions by making it illegal for employers and insurers to use the results of those tests to discriminate against the individual.
 After being hung-up in the legislative process for close to a decade, a groundswell of support by the patient community saw that GINA was ultimately passed by a vote of 414 to 1 in the House and 95 to 0 in the Senate.